troclaux/notes/aws.md

 ## aws iam identity center

-> allows users to sign into AWS using external identity providers (like Microsoft or Google), so they can access multiple AWS accounts or applications with single sign-on (SSO)
+> one login for multiple AWS accounts and applications

 - supports federated access
+  - integrates with external identity providers (IdPs) like Microsoft Entra ID (Azure AD), Okta, etc (using SAML 2.0 or OIDC)
+  - use case: enterprise users accessing AWS services through identity providers (e.g. Okta, Azure AD, Google Workspace)
+- can integrate with STS to generate temporary security credentials for users
 - one login for all your
   - aws accounts in aws organizations
   - business cloud applications (e.g. salesforce, box, microsoft 365)